-REFRIGERATOR: The 3-way refrigerator operates on LPG fuel, 115-volt AC electric power or 12-volt DC power.
+REFRIGERATOR: The refrigerator operates on LPG fuel, 115-volt AC electric power.

 It is not recommended to operate the refrigerator on LPG while traveling.

 IMPORTANT: The refrigerator must be level in order to operate properly.
 Check the level by placing a bubble type level on the freezer shelf.
 If necessary, hold a small mirror above the bubble level to read the bubble.
 Use the jacks and blocking necessary to adjust the level of the camper to level the refrigerator.